Vyral/base-template/_posts/2019-09-23-say-hello-to-our-teams-operations-manager-pam-saxman.md

 One fun fact about Pam is that, at one time, she served as a pharmaceutical sales rep and manager, and her family would joke that she was a professional “drug dealer.”
 After doing that for 17 years, she made the switch to real estate and the rest is history.
 She’s also quite a musician—she played the violin for 14 years\! &nbsp;

 I thank Pam for taking time out of her day to sit down with me and giving some insight into her role on our team.
-If you have any questions for either of us with regard to your real estate needs, please don’t hesitate to reach out.
+If you have any questions for either of us about your real estate needs, please don’t hesitate to reach out.
 We’d love to help you\!